Let's Encrypt: ISRG Root X2 (ECDSA)

 Let's Encrypt developers planned to generate an ECDSA root key back in 2015, but then pushed back the plan to early 2016, then to 2019, and finally to 2020.
-On September 3, 2020, Let’s Encrypt issued six new certificates: one new ECDSA root named "ISRG Root X2", four intermediates, and one cross-sign.
+On September 3, 2020, Let's Encrypt issued six new certificates: one new ECDSA root named "ISRG Root X2", four intermediates, and one cross-sign.
 The new ISRG Root X2 is cross-signed with ISRG Root X1, Let's Encrypt's own root certificate.
 Let's Encrypt did not issue an OCSP responder for the new intermediate certificates and instead plans to rely solely on certificate revocation lists (CRLs) to recall compromised certificates and short validity periods to reduce danger of certificate compromise.

 ACME protocol

-The challenge–response protocol used to automate enrolling with the certificate authority is called Automated Certificate Management Environment (ACME).
+The challenge–response protocol used to automate enrolling with the certificate authority is called Automatic Certificate Management Environment (ACME).
 It can query either Web servers or DNS servers controlled by the domain covered by the certificate to be issued.
 Based on whether the resulting responses match the expectations, control of the enrollee over the domain is assured (domain validation).
 The ACME client software can set up a dedicated TLS server that gets queried by the ACME certificate authority server with requests using Server Name Indication (Domain Validation using Server Name Indication, DVSNI), or it can use hooks to publish responses to existing Web and DNS servers.

 The validation processes are run multiple times over separate network paths.
-Checking DNS entries are provisioned is done from multiple geographically diverse locations to make DNS spoofing attacks harder to do.
+Checking whether DNS entries are provisioned is done from multiple geographically diverse locations to make DNS spoofing attacks harder to carry out.

 ACME interactions are based on exchanging JSON documents over HTTPS connections.
-A draft specification is available on GitHub, and a version has been submitted to the Internet Engineering Task Force (IETF) as a proposal for an Internet standard.
+The specification developed by the Internet Engineering Task Force (IETF) is a proposed standard, RFC 8555.

-Let's Encrypt implemented its own draft of the ACME protocol.
-At the same time, they pushed for standardization.
-This led to a "proposed standard" (RFC8555) in May 2019.
-It introduced breaking changes and as such it has been dubbed ACMEv2.
+Prior to the completion and publication of RFC 8555, Let's Encrypt implemented a pre-standard draft of the ACME protocol.
+RFC 8555 introduced breaking changes and as such it has been dubbed ACMEv2.
 Let's Encrypt implemented the new version and started pushing existing clients into upgrades.
 The nudging was implemented with intermittent down-times of the ACMEv1 API.
 The end-of-lifetime was announced with dates and phases in "End of Life Plan for ACMEv1".
 Since November 8, 2019, ACMEv1 no longer accepts new account registrations.
 Since June 2020, ACMEv1 stopped accepting new domain validations.
 From January 2021, ACMEv1 underwent 24-hour brownouts.
 The ACMEv1 API was turned off completely on June 1, 2021.